Posts tagged: EFL Classroom Discipline

 No matter what the problem, the best policy is to keep your cool.
 In fact, the best advice is to always act on a problem BEFORE you get upset, while you can still think rationally and calmly about solving it.

-Plan ahead for dealing with common problems like being late for class, talking in class, playing with a cell phone in class, etc.
+Plan ahead for dealing with common problems like being late for class, talking in class, playing with a cell phone in class, etc. You already know what the common problems are.
+Be ready for them.

 Set clear rules and explain them to students the first day of class.